tuanqdinh/tuanqdinh.github.io/notes.md

 <br>

-Have to update gem.loc (delete -> run) for website to be updated
+Have to update gem.loc (delete -> run) for website

 use inspect -- id